 The definition of an ‘offbeat destination’ is different for everyone.
-Some people would like to go completely off the road to visit a place that only a few has ever been to.
-These are more explorers than tourists, to be honest.
+Some people would like to go completely off the road to visit a place that only a few have ever been to.
 But a vast majority of people would prefer a place that doesn’t get too crowded but is still known as a tourist destination.
 A place where they can easily reach, can find accommodation and spend some time in peace without going too remote.
 Chopta is one of the few spots that can actually serve the purpose and appeal to both of these sets of people.

 Where is Chopta Located